ICAS Sustainability Panel

 Lorna is a Reader on accounting with the University of St. Andrews.

-Anne is Assistant Director, Sustainability & Assurance, within the ICAS Technical Division.
+Anne is Head of Sustainability & Assurance, within the ICAS Policy Leadership Division.